Using gcloud for Virtual Machines

 Update our Ubuntu VM

-The above command will connect you to the remote Linux virtual machine server.
-The VM will include a recently updated version of Ubuntu 20.04, but it may not be completely updated.
+Once you have access to the command line on your remote Linux virtual instance, you will need to update your OS.
+The VM will include a recently updated version of Ubuntu 22.04, but it may not be completely updated.
 Thus the first thing we need to do is update our machines.
-Since this is an Ubuntu machine, use the following two commands to update your machines:
+Since this is an Ubuntu machine, use the following two commands to update your machines.
+Type the first command in, wait for it to complete, and then type the second command.
+READ the OUTPUT closely.
+It will ask you to continue.
+Press Y to continue (lowercase y is fine).

 sudo apt update